lammps/lammps/doc/src/pair_amoeba.rst

 .. note::

-  There is a unresolved issue with the `amoeba/gpu` and `hippo/gpu` pair styles with the OpenCL build when running on integrated GPUs.
+  Using the GPU accelerated pair styles 'amoeba/gpu' or 'hippo/gpu' when compiling the GPU package for OpenCL has a few known issues when running on integrated GPUs and the calculation may crash.

 ----------